 We recommend that you delete all provisioned resources through Porter as well as confirm resources have been deleted from the GCP console.
 This will ensure that you do not get charged on GCP for lingering resources.

-To delete resources, click on Cluster Settings from the Cluster Dashboard.
+To delete resources, click on Additional Settings from the Infrastructure tab.

 Click Delete Cluster to remove the cluster from Porter and delete resources in your GCP console.
 It may take up to 30 minutes for these resources to be deleted from your GCP console.